natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 ## Implementation

 We measured 3 times, and cut a test width of plywood to make sure it fit well at all locations along the van.
 Once we were confident in that dimension we cut four sheets of plywood to the length.
 We determined the optimal positions for the athwart seams and cut the four pieces to reflect that measurement.
-We used ram-board to create a tempalate for the driver side to cut around the wheel well and other protrusions in the van.
+We used ram-board to create a template for the driver side to cut around the wheel well and other protrusions in the van.
 We then cut the final shape of the plywood pieces according to the template and did a round of iterative fit-checks and trims.
 See related lesson below.
 We then primed and painted the plywood to limit moisture absorption.

 We measured and cut the first layer of minicell using a box cutter and straight edge.
 Easy.
 We did try a leather strip cutter based on a facebook recommendation but it didn't work our for us.